AI Game Master vs ChatGPT: Why a Dedicated RPG AI Wins

 But here is the thing: storytelling is only one part of a tabletop RPG.
 The moment you need actual game mechanics, persistent state, or multiplayer coordination, a general-purpose chatbot starts cracking at the seams.

-Where ChatGPT Falls Short as a Dungeon Master
+Where does ChatGPT fall short as a Dungeon Master?

 After dozens of hours testing ChatGPT, Claude, and Gemini as improvised game masters, the limitations become clear and consistent across all general-purpose models.